 After you’ve installed WordPress, there are a few ‘housekeeping’ items to take care of.
 When your website is set up, it populates a fake blog post and comments, you’ll want to go in and delete those.
 On your WordPress Dashboard, click on Posts and delete the introductory “Hello” post and then click on Pages and delete the “Sample” page.
 Do the same under the Comments tab and delete the default comment.
 Next, you’ll want to go to the Settings tab, and click General to set your timezone.

 Helpful WordPress Plugins You Should Install

 Smush Pro WP Plugin helps to reduce image file sizes.
 This is important as it works to improve website speed and performance.
 Google Analytics is a program that will tell you all you need to know about traffic to your blog.
 Installing this plugin in WordPress will be very helpful in the future.
 This, coupled with Search Engine Optimization (SEO) are key tools in learning how to start a money-making blog.
 We’ll cover monetization in Part 2 of this blog series but there are countless ways to learn the ins and outs of SEO.
-I highly recommend the e-course Know SEO Like a Book for step-by-step instructions on getting your blog set up to be indexed in Google and getting your Google Analytics set up.

 Step 5: Customize Your Blog Design